Ficool

 Her sudden words dropped like lead into water.

-I blinked.
+White blinked.
 "The… what?"

 Her lips curved faintly.
 "Exactly.
 Which means it's yet to be collected."

-My stomach churned.
+His stomach churned.
 "Then… does that mean something's going to happen?
 To Zen… to Aris…?"

 "How could I know?" she replied, too casually.
 "All I know is, nothing comes free."

 She sighed, standing.
-Her gaze softened with something I couldn't read.
+Her gaze softened with something he couldn't read.
 "I've said this before.
 I'm not here to cause you trouble.
 But you're right… there are things I know.
 And many things I don't."

-My words echoed against the walls, hot and raw.
+His words echoed against the walls, hot and raw.
 Aisha didn't answer.
 She turned slowly, her shadow long in the dim light.

 Just before vanishing, her whisper lingered: